-Quickstart: Create an Azure Purview account in the Azure portal
+Quickstart: Create a Microsoft Purview account in the Azure portal

-This quickstart describes the steps to create an Azure Purview account in the Azure portal and get started on the process of classifying, securing, and discovering your data in Purview!
+This quickstart describes the steps to create a Microsoft Purview account in the Azure portal and get started on the process of classifying, securing, and discovering your data in Microsoft Purview!

-Azure Purview is a data governance service that helps you manage and govern your data landscape.
-By connecting to data across your on-premises, multi-cloud, and software-as-a-service (SaaS) sources, Purview creates an up-to-date map of your information.
-It identifies and classifies sensitive data, and provides end to end linage.
+Microsoft Purview is a data governance service that helps you manage and govern your data landscape.
+By connecting to data across your on-premises, multi-cloud, and software-as-a-service (SaaS) sources, Microsoft Purview creates an up-to-date map of your information.
+It identifies and classifies sensitive data, and provides end-to-end linage.
 Data consumers are able to discover data across your organization, and data administrators are able to audit, secure, and ensure right use of your data.

 If you don't have an Azure subscription, create a free subscription before you begin.